 2. Drink Some Coffee

-Coffee can be a great solution to get you out of a slump.
+Caffeine is the classic antidote to sleepiness, and a cup of coffee can jolt you back to life.
 Just beware you might crash from your caffeine high (and it will probably make you poop).

 3. Look at Blue Light